sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

 #### The Apple FanBoi Years
 I've kind of lost track of all the Apple products I've purchased over the past 12 years.
 Here they are to the best of my recollection.
-I've easily spent roughly $30K on them which is probably a bit obsessive, I'll admit.
+I've spent roughly
+$35K on them which is probably a bit obsessive, I'll admit.
 We've all got our vices.
 Still cheaper than buying a new car every few years.

 * 2008